-- 1. Understand the basic concepts of Fluid Mechanics; articulate the properties that distinguish fluids from other forms of matter. - 2.
-Recognize the various types of fluid flow problems encountered in practice and the broad range of engineering applications which involve fluid mechanics. - 3.
+- 1. Understand the basic concepts of Fluid Mechanics; articulate the unique properties that distinguish fluids from solids or granular materials. - 2.
+Recognize various types of fluid flow problems encountered in practice and the broad range of engineering applications which involve fluid mechanics. - 3.
 Model engineering problems and solve them in a systematic manner using basic software tools (especially spreadsheets) and mathematical models. - 4.
 Have a working knowledge of accuracy, precision, and significant digits, and recognize the importance of dimensional homogeneity in engineering calculations. - 5.
-Properly apply Newton's second law to analysis and design of engineering fluids systems using integral and differential calculus and control volume methods based on mass, momentum, and energy conservation, as appropriate. - Properly apply mass, momentum, and energy conservation to steady internal (pipe) flows, correctly interpret and apply laminar and turbulent flow models, and estimate head loss and power requirements in piping systems. - 7.
-Apply basic principles of dimensional homogeneity to engineering analysis, and apply dimensional analysis and similitude to the representation of data.
-Properly interpret the Reynolds number and other fundamental nondimensional parameters. - 8.
+Properly apply Newton's second law to analysis and design of engineering fluids systems using integral and differential calculus and control volume methods based on mass, momentum, and energy conservation laws, as appropriate. - 6.
+Properly develop complex pipe network models and estimate flow, head and power requirements in these systems. - 7.
+Apply basic principles of dimensional analysis and similitude to practical problems; properly interpret the Reynolds number and other key non-dimensional parameters. - 8.
 Apply integral methods, and basic empirical and theoretical models, to the analysis of boundary layer flows, and to drag on bodies. - 9.
 Apply fundamental knowledge of fluid mechanics to the analysis of specific sensors and instruments used in fluid-flow experiments. - 10.
-Demonstrate knowledge of fundamentals and technical problem solving skills. - 11.
-Follow laboratory testing procedures and standards, collect and analyze data and write professional lab reports. - 12.
-Individual and team work ethics during lab experiments, project management skills, professionalism and respectful interaction with both instructors and students.
+Apply knowledge of Fluid Mechanics fundamentals combined with effective technical engineering problem solving skills to practical problems. - 11.
+Follow laboratory testing procedures and standard methods, collect and analyze data and write professional engineering laboratory reports. - 12.
+Demonstrate individual and team work ethics, professionalism and respectful interaction with both instructors and students during laboratory experiments.